binary-manu/arch-ansible/README.md

 By design, global configuration items are those which are used by multiple roles and are stored in `group_vars/all/00-defaults.yaml`.
-Other variables, which are local to a specific role, are stored under
+Other variables, which are local to a specific role, are stored under `roles/$ROLE/defaults/main.yaml`,
-either:

-* `roles/$ROLE/defaults/main.yaml`, or
-* `roles/$ROLE/tasks/defaults.yaml`.

-The second form is used for partitioning roles, which need to make variables available as facts to other roles invoked as part of the same partitioning flow.
-The main difference between the two forms is the use of `set_fact` in the latter.

-Both groups can be overridden by placing a new file under `group_vars`, `host_vars` or using the command line.
+Defaults can be overridden by placing a new file under `group_vars`, `host_vars` or using the command line.
 This way, one can keep the default configuration and just change the target system hostname or locale.